 According to Prime Minister Mario Draghi, the new decree is being adopted to maintain “normalcy and to avoid risks, keeping in mind deaths, poverty, online learning and a downturn in the economy,” caused by the pandemic.

-With the exception of health workers, police, the military, prison guards, school personnel and firefighters who must get a “Super Green Pass,” anti-vaxxers can continue work outside the home with a normal, temporary Green Pass, issued with a negative Covid test result, but will be barred from dining indoors at restaurants and from setting foot in bars, cinemas, theaters, sport events and stadiums.
+With the exception of health workers, police, the military, prison guards, school personnel and firefighters who must get a “Super Green Pass,” anti-vaxxers can continue to work outside the home with a normal, temporary Green Pass, issued with a negative Covid test result, but will be barred from dining indoors at restaurants and from setting foot in bars, cinemas, theaters, museums, sport events and stadiums.
 In “white zones,” a normal Green Pass will continue to allow accessibility to restaurant patio dining, gyms, swimming pools as well as playing fields in order to participate in sports.
 There will also be no reduction to the time validity of normal Green Pass and Covid tests, currently 72 hours for PCR results and 48 hours for rapid testing.

 Either a ‘Super Green Pass’ or a normal Green Pass will be necessary in order to stay in a hotel or take public transport ranging from buses and trams to regional trains, and is already mandatory on interregional trains.